To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Chief Financial Officer

 Carla’s interests include travel both here and abroad.
 One of her most exciting trips was an African safari.
-When she’s not crunching numbers, Carla enjoys spending time with family and her best four-legged friend, Max.
+When she’s not crunching numbers, Carla enjoys spending time with family and her newest four-legged rescue, Lupa, a white German shepherd.

 Director of Development

-Barbara is an avid quilter and seamstress, and a very amateur artist (drawing and watercolors) and a chef/baker.
+Barbara is an avid quilter and knitter, and a very amateur artist, and a baker.
 She enjoys all these activities in her spare time.
 Her family is completed by husband Chuck, daughter Sadie and their dog Penny.

 Director of Operations

-When Theresa is not working, she enjoys spending time with her family, reading, walking her dogs and running.
-Theresa shares her life with three pets, a miniature poodle/Bichon mix named Beatrice, a wire-haired Dachshund named Rascal and a Norwegian forest mixed cat named Arnie.
+When Theresa is not working, she enjoys spending time with her family, reading, and walking her dogs.
+Theresa shares her life with her three pets, a miniature poodle mix named Beatrice, a wire-haired Dachshund named Rascal and her Guinea pig, Mr. Pirate.

 Director of Human Resources